DOdrums/PortfolioProjectTwo/README.md

 ## Acknowledgements

 This website was built as part of the Full Stack Software Development course from Code Institute.
 I would like to thank my mentor Adeye Adegbenga, for his excellent feedback and guidance throughout the development of the project.
 I would also like to thank friends and family, who all took a look at the finished project to make sure it worked well and if I could improve things.
-Lastly, a special thanks to Riyadh Khan, who gave me excellent feedback in the peer-code-review channel on slack.